Fury vs Whyte Tips: Our Picks For The Big Heavyweight Clash

 Dillian Whyte left it to the very last minute to sign for a fight that has been in the making for years, but Tyson Fury will defend his world heavyweight title against Whyte on Saturday night.

 Not that you'd know Whyte was readying himself for a bout, as the Brixton native has utterly refused to promote the fight in the lead-up to the event.

-With the fight happening this weekend have updated their odds, so we’ve delved through the best boxing betting sites for the pick of the prices.
+With the fight happening this weekend UK bookmakers have updated their odds, so we’ve delved through the best online betting sites for boxing for the pick of the prices.